paulhiggs/dvb-cg-check/README.md

 Checks performed:
+* ensure only the permitted elements are present in &lt;ProgramDescription$gt;

 ## Use
 ### URL based validation
 &lt;server&gt;/check gives a basic/primitive UI.
-Enter the URL for a content guide query and press "Submit" button.
-Await results!
+Enter the URL for a content guide query and the type of query/response from the endpoint.
+Press "Submit" button and await results!
 ### File based validation
 &lt;server&gt;/checkFile gives a basic/primitive UI.
-Select the file containing a DVB-I content guide metadata fragment and press "Submit" button.
-Await results!
+Select the file containing a DVB-I content guide metadata fragment and the type of response from the endpoint.
+Press "Submit" button and await results!

 ## Installation
 1. Clone this repository `git clone https://github.com/paulhiggs/dvb-gc-check.git`